 Secondly, the Japanese use counters, which could be a headache for English speakers.
 Counters specify what kind of objects you are counting in Japanese, and the list of counters can be quite long.
 In this article, we will introduce you to a few counters related to time.

-Basic Japanese Counting: 1 to 10 in Japanese
+How to count 1 to 10 in Japanese

 There are two different ways to pronounce the numbers 1 to 10 in Japanese.
 One is the Sino-Japanese way, or pronouncing numbers as Chinese characters (on’yomi or “On reading”); the other way is the native Japanese way, which is based on the ancient pronunciation of the native Japanese language (kun’yomi or “Kun reading”).

-Sino-Japanese reading Native Japanese reading
+Native Japanese number

 |Number||Sino-Japanese reading||Kanji||Native Japanese reading||Kanji|